 Landlord and agent's guide to The Tenant Fees Act

 From 1st June 2019, new laws will come into force in England to make charging fees to tenants illegal – including fees for referencing, inventories and ‘admin’.
 Caps on security and holding deposits are also being introduced, with costly penalties for landlords and agents that breach the new laws.
+This also applies to live-in landlords with lodgers too.
+These same rules come into effect in Wales a little later, on 1st September 2019.

 We’ve broken down the new rules below – so you know exactly what you can and can’t charge for.

-You’ll obviously still be able to charge your tenant(s) rent, a tenancy deposit and if relevant, a holding deposit ensuring these are correctly capped (see section further below.)
+You’ll obviously still be able to charge your tenant(s) rent, a tenancy deposit and (if relevant) a holding deposit – ensuring these are correctly capped (see section further below.)

 However, you now won’t be able to charge fees for: